diku-dk/futhark-ppopp19/README.md

     tend to work.

-  * The OpenTuner Python libraries must be installed, which can be done with `pip install opentuner`.
+  * The OpenTuner Python libraries must be installed, which can be done with `pip install --user opentuner`.

   * OpenTuner depends on [SQLite](https://www.sqlite.org/index.html),
     which must also be installed.
 SQLite can be found in the package system of virtually any Linux distribution.

+  * Generating the graphs requires [Matplotlib](https://matplotlib.org/) for Python, as well as a working LaTeX setup.

 ## Usage